Are you planning on taking a cruise with Norwegian Cruise Line? Here are my 25 top Norwegian cruise tips to make the most of your vacation at sea.

 - Drinks from vending machines

 If you don’t think the drink package is worth it for you, you can still save money by ordering the Drink of the Day.
-Just check the bar menus for each day’s discounted drink.
+Just check the Freestyle Daily (or ask at the bar) for each day’s discounted drink.

 Bonus NCL tip: If you chose Free Open Bar as a Free at Sea perk, NCL will let you upgrade to their Premium Plus Beverage Package for an additional fee.
 This package lifts many of the restrictions of the Premium Beverage Package.